kumbulanit/t-sql/tech company/untitled/Module 3 - Writing SELECT Queries/Lab_Writing_Basic_SELECT_Statements.md

 1. **All Employee Information**: Select all columns from the Employees table.

-2. **Specific Columns**: Select only FirstName, LastName, Title, and BaseSalary from Employees.
+2. **Specific Columns**: Select only FirstName, LastName, Title, and BaseSalary FROM Employees e.

-3. **Department Information**: Select DepartmentName, Budget, and Location from Departments.
+3. **Department Information**: Select DepartmentName, Budget, and Location FROM Departments d.

-4. **Project Overview**: Select ProjectName, IsActive, Budget, and ClientName from Projects.
+4. **Project Overview**: Select ProjectName, IsActive, Budget, and ClientName FROM Projects p.

 #### Exercise 1.2: Calculated Columns
 Write queries to: